chrdoe/chrdoe.github.io/_pages/talks.md

 * Jan 2022: *Multilingual language ecologies in Southern New Guinea: a comparison of two villages*. departmental seminar, Leibniz-Centre General Linguistics, Berlin.
 * Dec 2021: *Number marking in the Tonda languages: a note on its history*.
 Workshop on multiple exponence, Leibniz-Centre General Linguistics, Berlin.
 * Jun 2021: *Front rounded vowels in the Tonda languages of the Yam family*.
 13th Austronesian and Papuan Languages and Linguistics Conference, University of Edinburgh.
-* May 2021: *SCOPIC and the Komnzo corpus*. guest lecture for the seminar ''Corpus linguistics'', Humboldt Universität, Berlin.
-* Mar 2021: *Placeholders in Komnzo and Bine: A corpus view}.
+* Mar 2021: *Placeholders in Komnzo and Bine: A corpus view*.
 CNRS, Lyon.
-* Dec 2020: *Numeral systems*. guest lecture for the seminar ''Language in its environment'', Universität zu Köln.
 * Nov 2020: *Periphals in Proto-Yam*.
 Australian National University, Canberra. [with Matthew Carroll and Nicholas Evans]
 * Oct 2020: *Placeholders*.
 Australian National University, Canberra.
 * Jul 2020: *The inclusory construction in Komnzo*. departmental seminar, Leibniz-Centre General Linguistics, Berlin.